 The blizzard of Christmas 2009 was one for the record books.
 Not even Bing Crosby would have been too happy.

 Climatologists at the University of Nebraska-Lincoln confirm that year's snowfall was the most snow ever recorded in the Dorchester area on Christmas.

-The Lincoln Journal Star reported that December 2009 was the Lincoln area's snowiest December ever, with a total of 23 inches that month.
+The Lincoln Journal Star reported that December 2009 was the Lincoln area's snowiest December ever, with a total 23 inches on average.

-The following pictures were taken in Dorchester five years ago, sent to us by Times readers.
-Click on each for a closer view.
+The following pictures were taken in Dorchester in late December 2009, sent to us by Times readers.

-Meanwhile, while many of you want a white Christmas, let's hope we don't see a repeat of Christmas 2009 in the near future.
-(It appears for the Dorchester area, our only hope for any of the white stuff comes on Dec.
-15 and 18.)
+While many of you want a white Christmas, let's hope we don't see a repeat of Christmas 2009 in the near future.